-In our recent Christmas cooking survey, many of you responded to tell us that keeping waste to a minimum this Christmas is a top priority, both to be kinder to the environment and to keep food costs down.
-With a bit of careful planning, clever food storage and freezer-use and a few ingenious leftover recipes up your sleeve, you won't have to waste a thing.
-Here's a guide to help you cut your food waste this year.
+For many of us, wasting as little food as possible this Christmas is a top priority, both to be kinder to the environment and to keep food costs down.
+With a bit of careful planning, clever food storage and freezer use, and a few ingenious leftover recipes up your sleeve, you won’t have to waste a thing.
+Here’s a guide to help you cut your food waste this year.

 Step 1: Plan carefully